hzz0024/hzz0024.github.io/_posts/2020/2020-06-16-single_generation_selection.markdown

 ### Part III Incorprate the uncertainty of frequency (p) in the model

 Need more investigation.
-Perhaps some hints from paper below
+Perhaps some hints from insect paper below

 [Experimental evidence for ecological selection on genome variation in the wild](https://onlinelibrary.wiley.com/doi/full/10.1111/ele.12238)

-Also I found a new program ABC that is useful to measure selection on polygenic traits based on population-genomic time-series data and a genotype-phenotype map [https://gompertlab.com/software/](https://gompertlab.com/software/).
-The manual is [here](https://github.com/zgompert/fsabc/blob/master/fsabc_manual.pdf).
-However, at minimum fsabc requires the user to provide files with allele frequency data (potential snp outliers), environmental data, effective population size estimates, and a genotype-phenotype map, which looks like a downstream analysis after outlier detection.

 From Angsd,